Skip to Content

 DIY cake topper made of wood cut out on the Cricut Maker

-So the fourth machine we’ll profile is the Maker 3.
-Full disclaimer—I do not own the Maker 3, but it rolled out during the same campaign that Cricut rolled out the Explore 3, so I am pretty familiar with its upgrades.
+The fourth machine we’ll profile is the Maker 3.
+This is the only machine I have never owned or personally tested.
+But it rolled out during the same campaign that Cricut rolled out the Explore 3 in, so I am pretty familiar with its features.

 Essentially the Maker 3 does everything that the original Maker machine can do, but it has the same upgrades the Explore 3 has—